Semi-local string comparison: algorithmic techniques and applications: Edit distance matching

 A number of questions related to the semi-local string comparison framework remain open.
 In particular, it is not yet clear whether the framework can be extended to arbitrary real costs, or to sequence alignment with non-linear gap penalties.

-In summary, semi-local string comparison turns out to be a useful algorithmic plug-in, which unifies, and often improves on, a number of previous approaches to various substring- and subsequence-related problems.
+In summary, semi-local string comparison turns out to be a powerful algorithmic technique, which unifies, and often improves on, a number of previous approaches to various substring- and subsequence-related problems.
+It is likely that further development of this approach will give it even more scope and power.